anshulsinghh/cprcoach/README.md

 ## What's next for CPR Coach
 We would love to integrate our code more with the current SDK.
 Although we can effectively get data from the Activ5, we do not have a very direct approach of interacting the SDK since we utilized a web-socket solution.
 We would like to clean up the overall integration of our project, and provide a more clean experience for the user.
 As of now, our project is more of a proof-of-concept than it is a fully-fledged product.
 We have a lot more room to develop, and we're excited to develop this project more.

+## Installation/Running Instructions
+- Clone our GitHub Repository onto your local desktop
+- Cd into the CPR Connector folder and run `npm install` to retrieve all necessary packages
+- Cd into the CPR Processor folder and run `npm install` to retrieve all necessary packages
+- Run `node index.js` in the CPR Processor folder to set up the recieving end of all Activ5 data, and to set up our user interface on `http://localhost:3030/`
+- Run `npm start` in the CPR Connector folder to start all communications with the Activ5, this is essentially running the Example javascript SDK app
+- Connect to the Activ5 using the website on `http://localhost:4200/`, and then navigate back to `http://localhost:3030/`.
+Everything should then be running.

+The reason that we almost have 2 projects running here is because CPR Connector is essentially a modified version of the Activ5 SDK JavaScript Example.
+It is tweaked in that it connects to a websocket that CPR Processor opens (this data pipe is on port 4300).
+CPR Processor recieves all data from the CPR Connector, and then has multiple scripts which control its use and its display.
+We essentially modified the Activ5 SDK JavaScript Example in such a way that it would connect to the Activ5 and simply forward our CPR Processor project any pressure readings from the Activ5.

+A video demoing the project and its features can be found on: https://www.youtube.com/watch?v=P_IaSZYo0xc